imanghafoori1/eloquent-mockery/README.md

 ### Why this package was invented?
 - It solves the problem of "slow tests" by removing the interactions with a real database.
-- It simplifies the process of writing and running tests since you will be "DB Independent".
+- It simplifies the process of writing and running tests, since your tests will be "DB Independent".

 ## Installation
 You can **install** the package via composer: